 I write for print and the web on education, journalism, small business, entrepreneurship, marketing, rural life, and bestselling vintage novels.

 I hold seven registered copyrights to digital products on about teaching nonfiction writing to teens and adults.
-For five years, I operated a website I created and ran as a one-woman operation.
+In five years, I built a website with over 400 pages, doing all the writing, design, and illustrations myself.
 When I closed You-Can-Teach-Writing in 2013, its traffic positioned it in the top 5 percent of the world's five million websites.